-To upgrade Parallels Remote Application Server to the version 16.1, follow the procedure below:
+To upgrade Parallels Remote Application Server, follow the procedure below:

 - Version 14 and above do not support 2X OS.
 If you are using Client Manager to manage 2X OS, you cannot upgrade to version 14 and continue to use 2X OS.
 Find more information here: Life Cycle Announcement.

-- There is no direct upgrade path from Parallels Remote Application Server v10 (or lower) to Parallels Remote Application Server v 16.1.
+- There is no direct upgrade path from Parallels Remote Application Server v10 (or lower) to Parallels Remote Application Server v 15 and higher.
 If upgrading from v10 or lower, follow the upgrade procedure here to upgrade to v14.
-Once on v14, you can upgrade to v16.1.
+Once on v14, you can upgrade to newer versions of Remote Application Server.

 - The licensing model has changed.
 More information about the new licensing model can be found here.